Did you know that the word calculus has Latin roots?

 Teaching Yourself Calculus

-Although it is always recommended to learn calculus with a guide, there are many open-source free courses that can help in teaching yourself calculus on your own.
+Although it is always recommended to learn calculus with a guide, many open-source free courses can help in teaching yourself calculus on your own.
 You must always keep the following in mind before starting on calculus:

 Calculus is a challenging subject.
 Therefore, it’s always better to dedicate a fixed amount of time towards it, around 2 hours daily.